Bill Currey

-William Douglas Roy Currey (born 2 June 1944) is a former New Zealand rugby union player.
+William Douglas Roy Currey (2 June 1944 – 9 February 2023) was a New Zealand rugby union player.
 A wing three-quarter, Currey represented Taranaki at a provincial level, and was a member of the New Zealand national side, the All Blacks, on their 1968 tour of Australia and Fiji.
 He played seven matches for the All Blacks on that tour, but did not appear in any internationals.